magesuko/space-travel-service/README.md

 AREAS NEED IMPROVEMENT:
-I was not sure if validation of the input fields were a part of this task but I tried to do in anyways for a better experience by using javascript.
-I know that the better way to do this would be using gov.uk's error template messages but to be able to do it properly I would have to spent more time on the task and I did not want to sumbit this assigment too late.
+I included JavaScript to validate the input fields for a better user experience, although I wasn't sure if this was part of the task.
+Ideally, I would use GOV.UK's error message templates for a more consistent approach, but implementing that properly would require more time.
+I didn't want to submit the assignment late, so I opted for this solution.
 Thank you for your understanding.